Simple eigenvalues of cubic vertex-transitive graphs: Families of graphs

 \subsection{Truncations of cubic arc-transitive graphs (type $C(m,3)$)}

 The \emph{truncation} of a cubic multigraph $G$ is a cubic graph $T(G)$ where every vertex $v$ of $G$ corresponds to a triangle and every edge $uv$ of $G$ gives an edge of $T(G)$ between the triangles corresponding to $u$ and $v$.
+Figure \ref{fig:truncs} shows two examples of truncations of cubic graphs.
 The truncation is isomorphic to the line graph of the subdivision of $G$.
 Thus, the eigenvalues of $T(G)$ are easy to compute from the eigenvalues of $G$ (see \cite{CDS95} or \cite[Theorem 2.1]{Zh09}).

 \begin{theorem} If the eigenvalues of a cubic graph $G$ are $\mu_1, \ldots, \mu_n$, the eigenvalues of the truncation of $G$ are

 for $i = 1,\ldots, n$ and $-2$ and $0$, each with multiplicity $\frac{n}{2}$. \end{theorem}